 - Remove the lid and continue cooking until the mixture is a deep amber.
 Don't stir, but swirl the pan gently to keep the mixture moving.
 You can stir a bit once it has started to turn amber, but to be on the safe side so it doesn't recrystallize, it's best to swirl only.

-- Immediately remove from the stove and either dip the bottom of the pan into a sink of ice water or have your pan(s) sitting on a very cold and very wet towel.
-Either will stop the cooking process quickly and help keep your caramel from continuing to darken.
+- Immediately remove from the stove and dip the bottom of the pan into a sink of ice water.
+This will stop the cooking process quickly and help keep your caramel from continuing to darken.

-- Set the pan(s) aside to cool.
+- Set the ramekins/pan aside to cool.

 For the Flan